pansay/flatfileblog/README.md

 flatfileblog
 ============

-Minimalistic MVC flat file cms markdown blog tool.
+Minimalistic MVC flat file markdown blog tool.

+## The idea

+- Avoid DBs
+- Avoid WYSIWYG
+- Use git and github for full versioning and backup both of the code and the blog's content
+- Use a text editor, not a browser form, to write your posts
+- Use markdown formatting

 ## Installation